Click on a Heading to Jump Topic:

 - Word-to-word dictionaries for math, science, and writing sections

-- Dictation in languages other than English is not permitted (p.
-44 of the ACT Aspire Accessibility User’s Guide).
+- All student responses must be in English (p.
+40 of the ACT Aspire Accessibility User’s Guide).

 - Translation of test items is not permitted.

-- Please see pages 14, and 27-29 of the ACT Aspire Accessibility User’s Guide for information.
+- Please see the ACT Aspire Accessibility User’s Guide for information.

-- It is also acceptable to have the standard English test directions translated into languages other than Spanish; however all locally provided translation of directions must be prepared in writing ahead of time and based precisely as possible on the exact standard English directions.
+- English test directions may be translated locally into languages other than Spanish; however, all locally provided translation of directions must be prepared in writing ahead of time and based precisely as possible on the standard English directions.
 (See p.
-27 of the ACT Aspire Accessibility User’s Guide.)
+14 of the ACT Aspire Accessibility User’s Guide.)

 - Translation on-the-fly is not permitted.